22 Surrogacy Terms To Know – Guide For Surrogates & Parents

 Before the surrogate mother gives birth a court order that must acquire.
 This allows the Intended Parents and the surrogate access to the baby in the hospital.

 After when the surrogate gives birth to a baby, then a court order will be acquired.
-Basically, this law removes the surrogates’ name and leaves only the intended parent’s name on the birth certificate.
+Basically, this law removes the surrogates’ name and leaves only the Intended Parent’s name on the birth certificate establishing guardianship of the parents.

 Physician’s Surrogacy is the leading surrogacy agency that facilitates gestational surrogacy.
 So, if you still have any questions related to the surrogacy process, our staff at Physician’s surrogacy would be happy to help you.Fill Out An Application